Learning Concepts Definable in First-Order Logic with Counting: Introduction

+Intuitively, in consistent learning, our goal is to learn a definition of a \(k\)-ary relation on the elements of \(\SA\) that is consistent with a given sequence of examples.
+That is, the relation shall contain all positive (\ie, \(\lambda=1\)) and none of the negative (\ie, \(\lambda=0\)) examples.

-\begin{exmp} Consider a relational database containing data from an online encyclopedia.
+\begin{exa} Let \(\SA\) be the following relational structure representing a database of data from an online encyclopedia.
 The universe of the structure consists of all pages of the encyclopedia.
-We have a binary relation representing hyperlinks between pages and a unary relation representing category pages.
+There is a binary relation representing hyperlinks between pages and a unary relation representing category pages.
 Pages that are not category pages are article pages.

-Our task is to learn a binary relation containing tuples of pages, where the first element of the tuple is a category page and the second element is a page that belongs to the category.
-For this we are given a training sequence of classified tuples, e.g.~tuples that have been classified by experts beforehand.
-The goal is to learn the description of a relation that is consistent with the training sequence.
+Let \(k = 2\).
+That is, our task is to learn a definition of a binary relation containing tuples of pages.
+Suppose we want that the first element of the tuple is a category page, and the second element is a page that belongs to the category.
+The input for our task is a training sequence \(T\) of classified tuples, \eg, tuples that have been classified by experts beforehand.
+That is, the training sequence \(T\) consists of pairs \(\bigl((c, p), \lambda\bigr)\), where \(\lambda \in \set{0,1}\), and \(\lambda = 1\) if and only if \(p\) is a page that belongs to the category \(c\).

-Consider the background structure and the training examples given in \Cref{fig: encyclopedia as graph}.
-A description of a consistent relation would be the following.
-The relation contains all tuples, where the first element is a category page and the second page is linked from the category page or there is another page linked from the category page and both pages have at least two common linked pages.
-The corresponding relation can be seen in \cref{fig: encyclopedia training}.
-For example the tuple \((1,8)\) is contained in the relation since Page 1 is a category, Page 2 is linked from the category, and there are at least two pages (Pages 3, 4, and 5) that both Page 2 and Page 8 link to.
-Note that the relation is consistent with the training examples.
+Now suppose the database and the training examples are as depicted in \cref{fig:encyclopedia}.
+Note that a definition of a consistent relation would be the following.
+The relation contains all tuples, where the first element is a category page \(c\), and the second element is a page \(p\) that fulfils at least one of the following two conditions. \begin{enumerate} \item The page \(p\) is linked from the category page \(c\). \item There is another page \(p'\) linked from the category page \(c\), and both pages \(p, p'\) have at least two common linked pages. \end{enumerate} The corresponding relation can also be seen in \cref{fig:encyclopedia}.
+For example, the tuple \((1,8)\) is contained in the relation since Page 1 is a category, Page 2 is linked from the category, and there are at least two pages (Pages 3 and 4) that both Page 2 and Page 8 link to.

-Since the data are contained in a relational database, it would be convenient to learn an SQL query that defines the relation. \Cref{fig: encyclopedia SQL query} shows an SQL query for the learned relation. \uend
+Since the data are contained in a relational database, it would be convenient to learn an SQL query that defines the relation. \cref{fig:SQL-query} shows an SQL query for the learned relation. \end{exa}